Belgium’s future in the fog as coalition talks collapse

 Belgium has been rudderless for more than seven months, holding Europe’s record since January as the nation longest without government.
 Iraq currently holds the world title at over nine months in 2009.

-The crisis is also damaging Belgium's economic outlook, with ratings agencies warning of a downgrade in the absence of a stable government, a prospect that risks dragging the country into the rumbling eurozone crisis.
+The crisis has damaged Belgium’s economic outlook, with ratings agencies warning of a downgrade in the absence of a stable government, a prospect that risks dragging the country into the rumbling eurozone crisis.

 Belgians have voiced mounting impatience with the politicians as the crisis drags on.
 Callers shouted their anger on national radio Thursday after Vande Lanotte quit, accusing the country’s leaders of being incapable of compromise.